The Five French Mother Sauces: The Mother Of All Resources

 A Brief History of The Mother Sauces

 The French mother sauces were originally four base sauces set forth by Antonin Careme in the 19th century.
-Careme’s four original mother sauces were Sauce Tomat, Bechamel, Veloute and Espagnole.
-Then in the 20th century, Chef Auguste Escoffier added the fifth and final mother sauce, hollandaise, with its derivatives covering almost all forms of classical emulsion sauces including mayonnaise.
+Careme’s four original mother sauces were Allemande, Bechamel, Veloute and Espagnole.

 One Last Thing…